Amylase Test

 For an amylase During a blood test, a physician with a small needle takes blood from a vein in the arm.
 After the needle is inserted, a small amount of blood is collected in a test tube or vial.
 Some pressure can be felt as the needle goes in and out.
 This usually takes less than 5 minutes.

-See also Gram Stain
+See also Rapid Tests

 For an amylase A urine sample must be provided for testing.
 Caregivers can provide cleaning cloths, containers, and pamphlets on how to collect a urine sample using the “clean catch” method.
 It is important to follow these instructions to ensure that skin viruses are not present in the sample.